oyvindym/ts-lambda-cron-job/README.md

 - Add renovate-bot to keep dependencies up to date
 - Add tests to verify that renovate does not mess things up
 - Add actions in GitHub to regularly build the code and run tests
+- Enable logging to CloudWatch in JSON format for easier parsing of log statements